Myofascial Pain Treatment - Brisbane MSK Clinic

 The Kinetic Chain and Fascia

-Kinetic Chain theory is a concept from engineering and is sometimes called the kinematic chain.
-The theory looks at human movement and how rigid lever structures (bones) work with joints to create an overall movement chain.
+Kinetic Chain theory is a concept from engineering and is sometimes called the kinematic chain dating back to the early 1800s.
+The theory examines human movement as rigid lever structures (bones) and how these work with joints and muscles to create an overall movement chain.
 Hence, mobility in one area of the chain can impact the rest of the chain.
-These segments or sections form a "kinetic chain" when one moves.
-If all parts of the chain are operating correctly or normally, one tends not to experience pain, discomfort or restricted mobility.
+These segments or sections form a kinetic chain when one moves.
+The theory is that if all parts of the chain operate correctly or normally, one tends not to experience pain, discomfort or restricted mobility.
 If tissues, joints or other structures are not functioning correctly, this can affect how a specific segment moves and general mobility.
 Logically, if one section is not working correctly (as in a spinal fusion), it would soon lead to other areas in the kinetic chain also encountering problems.
 However, sometimes such surgeries are the only option to stabilise structures after trauma.
-The image shows the basic idea of the kinetic chain sections or joint structures, though human movement is far more complicated:-
+The image shows the basic idea of the kinetic chain sections or joint structures, yet human movement is far more complicated:-

 - Cervical Spine (Neck)